 When planning for a sequence of lessons it is important to select and make effective use of learning and teaching resources, including textbooks, to enhance student learning.
 Mathematics teams in schools need to select, adapt and develop resources to support their students’ learning.
 Effective use of resources will help students to consolidate what they have learned, extend and construct knowledge for themselves and develop learning strategies and skills for learning.
-There are many free learning and teaching resources for mathematics on this website.
+There are many free learning and teaching resources for Mathematics on this website.
 All these resources are linked to the relevant learning topic from the syllabus and may be accessed via Junior Certificate resources and Leaving Certificate Resources.
 In addition to these resources there are also commercial resources available.
-An overview of some of these resources and their usefulness in a maths lesson is provided below.
+An overview of some of these resources and their usefulness in a Mathematics lesson is provided below.

 The teacher handbooks on www.projectmaths.ie provide a sequence of learning for students.
 The sequence is designed to ensure that students have the requisite prior knowledge before commencing a new topic and also… read more